A TYPICAL WEEK WITH A GROUP TOUR *

 Chateau Losse: A Listed historical house that dates back to the 16TH century; it is a beautifully preserved medieval castle occupying an exceptional site on the banks of the Vézère River.
 We will enjoy a private group tour of the chateau with its fine collection of tapestry, paintings and furnishings of the XVI and XVII century.
 The Gardens in Renaissance style are also listed Grade I and you will be able to visit it at your own pace.
 Making our way back, we stop at an amazing Troglodyte Fort and Town…

 Roque Saint-Christophe: A remarkable fortified cave with a vast natural terrace, one of the largest in Europe, this site encompasses everything for lovers of prehistory and archaeology as well as being classified along with the surrounding valley as a UNESCO World Heritage site.
-Our last stop of the day is in the charming small village of Saint-Leon.

 Dinner at the Hotel